gn0mesort/vkfl/README.md

 - VKFL doesn't introduce any global state and namespaces all symbols.
 - VKFL doesn't depend directly on libvulkan or the Vulkan headers.
 - VKFL doesn't require any special compile time configuration of Vulkan.
-- VKFL's generator can generate relatively small files (~55KiB for the header and ~25KiB for the source file) compared to other similar tools.
+- VKFL's generator can generate relatively small files compared to other similar tools.
 - VKFL's generator can generate files for specific API versions and extensions (e.g. Vulkan 1.3 with only `VK_KHR_surface`, `VK_KHR_xcb_surface`, and `VK_KHR_swapchain`).
 - VKFL is easy to use as a [Meson](https://mesonbuild.com) subproject.